 The carbon intensity of the Project is a measure of the emissions generated per unit of electricity produced.
 This figure is influenced by the Project stages considered and scope of the assessment.
-For clarity, both the "operation and maintenance" and "total Project" intensity figures have been presented below, using the total generation provided in Section 9.4.
+For clarity, both the "operation and maintenance" and "total Project" intensity figures have been presented below in Table 9-10, using the total generation provided in Section 9.4.